Ria424/developers-animatesdk-docs/Document_object/Document32.md

 #### Description

-Method; pastes the contents of the Clipboard into the document.
+Method; Pastes the contents of the Clipboard into the document.

 #### Example